GIS-Halmstad/audioguide/README.md

   - You must properly encode the strings.
 For example, a category called `Sport & Ö-liv` should be encoded as `Sport%20%26%20%C3%96-liv`, while `The Foo/Bar Category` should be encoded as `The%20Foo%2FBar%20category`.
 - `g`: makes it possible to start the app with a certain guide pre-selected.
 The value of `g` must match the value of `guideId` in the line features table.
 - `p`: makes it possible to start the app with a specific point in a guide pre-selected.
 The value of `p` must correspond to the `stopNumber` value in the point features table. _Note that this requires the `g` parameter to be present as well (otherwise there is no way to know which point should be selected, as `stopNumber`s are not unique in the table)_.

+## Styling and branding

+A lot of Audioguide's look and feel can be customized.
+The important places to look out for include:

+- `public/logo.png`
+- `public/custom.css`
+- The map configuration (or `public/staticMapConfig.json`, if you're using static map config).
+Look for the `ui` property and its children, such as:
+  - `colors.primary`: to set a default primary color
+  - `injectCustomCss`: set to `true` to inject the contents of `public/custom.css`.
+This lets you further override CSS variables used to style the app. _Note that you must set both this and `colors.primary` to have full control on colors._
+  - `darkMode`: `true`, `false` or `"auto"`
+  - `theme`: `"md"`, `"ios"` or `"auto"`

 ## Statistics